 - AFRE 932 Information Economics and Institutions in Agriculture and Natural Resources

 Ph.D. students can also choose from a range of other courses, both in and outside the Department, to support their DEV interests and meet other program course requirements.

-Masters students with an interest in development economics put together a suitable course program in consultation with their major advisor and committee.
+Master's students with an interest in development economics put together a suitable course program in consultation with their major professor and guidance committee.